 The area north and east of Santa Cruz de La Sierra:

 This area is extremely flat and tropical.
 It is mostly covered in open grassland with low trees and shrubs.
-There can also be found in plenty of swampy areas.
+It can also be swampy.

 Bolivia’s official language is spanish.

 You can see the back of a white car across all of Chile.
 There is also a chance to see a Black/white car, although its still mostly white.